Discover how the Senedd and Elections Act will change electoral administration in Wales.

 Since the Assembly now has powers over devolved elections (local elections and Assembly elections), the Bill includes a duty on the Senedd to consider the financial and oversight arrangements for the work of the Electoral Commission, in relation to devolved Welsh elections and devolved referendums.

-The Senedd and Elections Bill will make other changes to the Assembly's electoral and internal arrangements.
+The Senedd and Elections Act will make other changes to the Assembly's electoral and internal arrangements.

 - Extend the deadline for the first meeting of the Assembly after an election from seven to fourteen days.